Special Capital arrangements and miscellaneous income

 Comment

-Recent decisions on the scope of the miscellaneous income head of charge in cases such as BlueCrest and in Boston Consulting Group have consistently applied a wide interpretation to this head of charge.
+Indeed, recent decisions on the scope of the miscellaneous income head of charge in cases such as BlueCrest and in Boston Consulting Group have consistently applied a wide interpretation to this head of charge and these are reinforced by the Supreme Court decision in HFFX.
 In particular, the fact that contractual arrangements may be drafted so that the discretion to allocate awards is, in principle, unfettered have not prevented the courts from reaching the conclusion that the provisions should be interpreted more restrictively and that such discretion is not, in practice, unlimited.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.